apache/arrow/docs/source/java/dataset.rst

     Schema schema = createUserSchema()
     Dataset dataset = factory.finish(schema);

-Otherwise when the non-parameter method ``DatasetFactory#inspect()`` is called, schema will be infered automatically from data source.
+Otherwise when the non-parameter method ``DatasetFactory#inspect()`` is called, schema will be inferred automatically from data source.
 The same as the result of
 ``DatasetFactory#inspect()``.

 Also, if projector is specified during scanning (see next section :ref:`Projection`), the actual schema of output data can be got within method ``Scanner::schema()``: